 - Mini Book Club from Book Clubs in Schools and Speakers for Schools - Year 7 transition is an engaging set of questions and activities based around everyone reading the same book.
 It is for new Year 7s to do over the summer as part of their preparation for secondary school.
 It will help build their confidence as readers and means that when they start school they will all have something in common.

-- The World Book Day Book Club brings you one exciting book each month, with videos and downloadable resources to make talking about books together more fun, memorable and magic.
-The May Book Club title is Two Terrible Vikings by Francesca Simon, published by Faber.
-You can read an extract from the book, download questions to use for discussion in your own book club, or find tips to start your own book club.
-Be sure to watch our brilliant Q&A videos with Francesca Simon, where she reads from Two Terrible Vikings and discusses the fantastic illustrations in the book.
+- The World Book Day Book Club brings you an exciting book each month, with videos and downloadable activities to make talking about books together more fun, memorable and magic.
+The August Book Club title is Maddy Yip's Guide to Life by Sue Cheung, published by Andersen Press.
+You can read an extract from the book, follow a snack recipe inspired by the book itself, or download questions to use for discussion in your own book club from this month's page.
+Be sure to watch our brilliant Q&A videos with Sue Cheung, where she reads from Maddy Yip's Guide to Life and discusses this hilarious illustrated story.